Solar Victoria Retailer Terms and Conditions

 - cannot be resolved between the Retailer and the Customer within a reasonable timeframe; or

-- the Retailer is required to refer to the applicable industry Ombudsman or consumer affairs body pursuant to the CEC Solar Retailer Code of Conduct; and
+- the Retailer is required to refer to the applicable industry Ombudsman or consumer affairs body or other administrative body, pursuant to the New Energy Tech Consumer Code; and

 - provide to Solar Victoria, or its representatives, all reasonable cooperation required in connection with Customer complaints.